 Malathi Iyengar (Music MFA 99) has received a City of Los Angeles (C.O.L.A.)
 Individual Artist Fellowship for 2013.
 She is the artistic director, choreographer, visual artist and dancer for Rangoli Dance Company, carrying on the Bharatanatyam classical Indian dance form.
 As part of her fellowship, she will perform on June 28 at 8 pm at Grand Performances at California Plaza in downtown Los Angeles.

-Trumpeter Gabriel Johnson (Music 06) will be performing with his all-acoustic band at Vitello's in Studio City on Wednesday May 8 at 8 pm.
+Trumpeter Gabriel Johnson (Music 06) recently performed with his all-acoustic band at Vitello's in Studio City.
 Johnson had a busy 2012, releasing his debut album Introducing Gabriel Johnson in September, appearing on The Tonight Show performing with Placido Domingo in October, and performing at the New York Stock Exchange tree lighting ceremony in December.

 Trumpet player Spencer Ludwig (Music 12) has recently been featured in 21st Century Brass , talking about his education at CalArts and his work with the L.A. indie electro unit Capital Cities.
 The band recently played a live acoustic set at 102.1 The Edge in Toronto.